Economic history of the Republic of Ireland: Effects of revolution and partition

 operate across two economic areas, finally closing across a vast swath of Ireland's border area (the only cross-border route today is between Belfast and Dublin).

 However, overall it has been judged that, "the economic effects of partition were probably slight, certainly less significant than other economic forces, both national and international".

 The Free State had the advantage, not possessed by Northern Ireland, of fiscal independence but the violence and disruption of the years 1919–1923 had caused a great deal of economic damage.
 As a result of the Civil War of 1922–23, the Free State started out with a very serious budget deficit, which was not fully cleared until 1931.

 According to economic historian Kevin O’Rourke, the Irish economy remained underdeveloped for extended periods of time after partition due to its continuing excessive dependence on an underperforming British economy.
 He argues that European integration, which reduced dependence on the UK, substantially improved the Irish economy.

-1922-1960s
+1922–1960s

+According to a 2024 study in The Economic History Review, the Irish economy grew at 1.5 per cent per annum over the period 1924–1947.
+During this period, average living standards improved by 40 per cent.
+The Great Depression was relatively mild in Ireland.

 The establishment of the Irish Free State gave rise to the first serious attempt since the 1890s to industrialise the south of Ireland, but always with scant resources.
 Farming became oriented around pasture rather than tillage, with the increased processing of products and the export business.
 The country was gradually electrified and new state-owned factories were encouraged, such as the Irish Sugar Company in Carlow.

 Frank Barry and Mary E. Daly have argued that :